 THINGS I LEARNED IN MY THIRTIES: Motivational Musings for Creative Millennials, could very well be described as an exploration of my life’s work to-date.
 It is my honour to share these lessons, poems, mantras and visual art pieces with you, in the hope that you find something within it that you can use on your own journey.
 I dedicate this book to my mother, Violet Foderingham, who passed away in 2014.
 Her influence, wisdom and love have served as my greatest inspiration.
 I hope that every reader enjoys THINGS I LEARNED IN MY THIRTIES - Motivational Musings for Creative Millennials as much as I enjoyed writing it.

-If you're in Trinidad and Tobago visit my SHOP to purchase the paperback edition of book.
+If you're in Trinidad and Tobago email me to purchase the paperback edition of book.

 If you're overseas visit Amazon to purchase kindle or paperback editions.